Drug & Alcohol Rehab Treatment Centers in Santa Ana, CA

 The cost of rehab varies between facilities depends on: amenities offered by the facility, insurance coverage, the history of recovery attempts by the patient, and the type of addiction.
 Many drug rehabs in California are covered by health insurance.
 Laguna accepts insurance plans with most of the large carriers, such as Kaiser Permanente, Blue Cross Blue Shield, and Aetna.
 Some lethal withdrawal symptoms from a substance like alcohol may require medically monitored inpatient detox.
 This is a more costly level of care, but it can also save the life of the individual.
 To confirm if your insurance provider is able to cover all or part of the cost of rehab, use our form below.

-Can I go to rehab without insurance?
+Can I go to Rehab Without insurance?

 Rehab options are available without insurance.
 Patients may pay the cost out of pocket, choose low cost rehab treatment, state funded rehab programs, or even opt for a free drug rehab option.
 Income and health insurance coverage must be verified.

-Does Medicaid/Medi-Cal Cover Rehab?
+Does Medicaid/Medi-Cal Cover Rehab in Santa Ana?

 Medicaid covers treatment for alcohol abuse and substance abuse.
 It’s accepted at rehab centers across the country.
 It’s a state and federal run health insurance program, which covers over 70 million people and those covered in the Children’s Health Insurance Program.
 Eligibility includes following their guidelines, and the policies and requirements are different with each state.
 Medicare may also be an option depending on your eligibility.